mulle-kybernetik/MulleScion/BUILD.md

 Mac OS X
 ========

-	mulle-bootstrap
+   mulle-sde craft --no-local -- -DCREATE_OBJC_LOADER_INC=OFF -DLINK_STARTUP_LIBRARY=OFF
 	./install.sh OSX

 will produce all OS X outputs.
 You have the choice between a "normal" dynamically linked framework `MulleScion.framework` or a static library `libMulleScion.a` with a set of include headers.

 It will also produce the **mulle-scion** executable.
 This will place the Framework in `/Library/Frameworks` and the executable in `/usr/local/bin.`